 TROLLEY TRAVEL.
 With palm up, fingers closed and thumb pointing in direction of motion, hand is jerked horizontally in direction trolley is to travel.

-NOTE: Not all signals can be used on Digger Derricks.
+NOTE: Not all signals can be used on Digger Derricks or Aerial Devices.
+Method of signaling must be agreed upon by ground person and operator before work begins.

 APPENDIX - B